-The Marist Centre Coordinator is Mrs Kath Welsh.
+The Marist Centre Coordinator is Jaqui Moroney.
 For further information regarding the Marist Centre please contact the College on 08 8392 9500.

 Students with specific learning difficulties are catered for in the regular classroom and in a withdrawn setting.
-The Learning Centre provides a removed learning environment for individuals and small groups.
+The Lavalla Centre provides a removed learning environment for individuals and small groups.